 University of Florida Bee College

-Bee College is the most extensive educational honey bee event in the state of Florida.
+Bee College is the most extensive educational honey bee event in the state of Florida, and now Bee College has expanded to two more annual events!
 Everyone is welcome to attend Bee College: beekeepers, naturalists, farmers, gardeners, county agents, and anyone interested in honey bees!
 This two-day event offers lectures in the morning and hands-on workshops in the afternoon.
 There are llive honey bee colonies on site for open hive demonstrations and protective gear for everyone.
 This event won’t leave you hungry either, we serve morning and afternoon snacks, lunch both days, a full banquet dinner on Friday evening and an ice cream social following the Awards Ceremony.
 At the Awards Ceremony we announce students who have entered or advanced in the Master Beekeeper Program, Welsh Honey Judges, and the place winners and Best of Show in the UF Bee College Honey Show, as well as give out door prizes.
 Bee College is simply the best time you could have learning about honey bees!
 We hope that you and your family decide to join us for this fun-filled weekend.

 2016 Bee College